HeadEvolver: Text to Head Avatars via Expressive and Attribute-Preserving Mesh Deformation: Experiments

-\textbf{Regularization.} In the optimizations of deformation mapping guided by text input, facial features and head poses can often deviate unexpectedly.
-Landmark regularization constrains generated meshes to the input shape's canonical space.
-Taking the overall regularity of the head shape into account, we performed another ablation study on the opacity map regularization to demonstrate that the overall head contours are suitably kept with opacity map regularization, as shown in Figure~\ref{Fig: Regularization Ablation}.
+\textbf{Regularization.} In deformation optimization, facial features and head poses may deviate unexpectedly.
+Landmark regularization constrains generated meshes to the input shape's canonical space, and contour-based regularization contributes to reasonable head shapes.
+We demonstrate the effectiveness of our regularization designs in Figure~\ref{Fig: Regularization Ablation}.